oasis-main/oasis-rpi/README.md

 **Using the Command Line**

 oasis-grow can be run directly from the command line.
 This is the ideal option for those who would like to use custom interfaces and integrate their own scripts + programming (we are accepting collaborators, contributions, & pull requests!
-Hit us up mike@oasisregenerative.com).
+Hit us up mike@oasisregenerative.com, or see [Contributing](#contributing)).
 In order to do this, please obtain the required hardware running grow-ctrl as a pre-flashed image (contact us) or built from source (see below).

 Start by opening a terminal and run the following command to enter the project directory:
 ```
 cd ~/grow-ctrl
 ```
 Running the following command to start a grow cycle with default settings.
-This begins the process of sensing temperature, humidity, & water level, regulating hea, humidity, airflow, light, & water, and capturing images at regular intervals.
+This begins the process of sensing temperature, humidity, & water level, regulating heat, humidity, airflow, light, & water, and capturing images at regular intervals.
 ```
-sudo python3 grow_ctrl.py main
+python3 grow_ctrl.py main
 ```
 To make use of the [button interface](#button-interface) for controlling the grow cycles, use this instead:
 ```
-sudo python3 controller.py
+python3 controller.py
 ```
 If you want to run `controller.py` automatically at startup, open `rc.local` with
 ```